sapcc/limes/docs/users/api-v1-specification.md

 * `category`: If present, UIs can use the string value in this field to divide resources from the same service into logical groups for presentational purposes.
 For example, the service type `network` advertises resources with the category strings `networking` and `loadbalancing`, since these topics are cleanly separable from each other.
-* `externally_managed`: If `true`, quota for this resource is managed by some other system than Limes.
-Attempts to set project/domain quota via the Limes API will be rejected.
 * `scales_with`: An object containing the fields `service_type`, `resource_name` and `factor`.
 If given, this resource *scales with* another resource which is identified by the `scales_with.service_type` and `scales_with.resource_name` fields.
 Following relations are only provided as a suggestion to user agents; they are not evaluated by Limes.
 When